Drei Manager im Geschäftsgespräch, Master General Management studieren an der TRIAGON Akademie

 Recognition and Accreditation of the Study Programme

 Triagon is a Higher Education Institution with international accreditation.
-Our institution meets the European Standards and Guidelines (ESG) as well as the requirements of the German Science Council (WR).
+Our institution meets the European Standards and Guidelines (ESG).

 This has been confirmed by the distinguished German accreditation agency ACQUIN, which is a full member of EQAR.
 The institutional accreditation were granted in full and without conditions.